 Finding the Open Educational Resources (OER) you need for the courses you teach can be as simple as conducting a single search -- or it can be a real adventure in sleuthing.
+If you experience any trouble or frustration searching for OER on your own, please contact D'Arcy Hutchings (see the "Contact Me" box on this page) for assistance.

 Here are some steps for finding OER to incorporate into your classes.
 You may not need to go through every step and you may want to tackle them in a different order.
 Before proceeding, be sure you are familiar with the definition of OER and Creative Commons (CC) licenses on the Is it OER? page of this guide.